 John Senex's edition of the Augustine Hermann Map of the Chesapeake.

-Nice example of John Senex's edition of Christopher Browne's seminal map of the Chesapeake Bay, Delaware Bay, Virginia, Maryland and part of Pennsylvania and New Jersey, first issued in 1685.
+An antique map of the Chesapeake Bay from John Senex's edition of Christopher Browne's seminal map.
+Includes the Delaware Bay, Maryland and parts of Pennsylvania and New Jersey, this map was first issued in 1685.

 New Jersey is divided into East and West Jersey.
+While the two provinces had been amalgamated in 1702, the resulting land disputes were not completely settled until the adoption of the Lawrence Survey in 1855 by the New Jersey Supreme Court.
 The shoals and soundings are drawn directly from the Hermann map.
 The cartouche depicts tobacco and shellfish, two of the significant products of the region during colonial times.
 This edition is the only edition to include longitudinal lines at the top and bottom of the map.

 An essential map for Chesapeake Collectors.